VIN-y/MissChanger/STL_Config_Instructions/v1.2 - Bleeding/README.md

 The **sample configuration files** can be found in the [Klipper_Config](./Klipper_Config) folder, where further descriptions of the software stack can also be found.

 If you are comfortable with it, you are welcome to by-pass the default macros and play with the configs files to your liking.
 This can be done by copy-paste the relevant macro config file, in the [klipper-toolchanger](https://github.com/VIN-y/klipper-toolchanger/tree/main/macros) repository (or download them straight from your web interface) and `inlcuded` it back into your **printer.cfg**.
+A [code stack breakdown](./code_stack_breakdown.pdf) is also provided.
 If you found any errors or room  for improvement, feel free to reach out to me to get it fixed, via a GitHub or otherwise.

 Nevertheless, the following are the recommended steps to get the software up-and-running using the default set of macros.
-Following the guide bellow will make it easier for you to get support, and the default macro will be managed and updated together with the software stack.
+Following the guide bellow will make it easier for you to get support.
+The default macros will be managed and updated together with the software stack.

 ### Step 1: Back-up your running system